vweltje/renewadmin/content/pages/caseStudies.md

   shortDescription: >-
     Renew Administration is helping businesses on the Gold Coast and across Australia.
-  title: Join the businesses on Renew Admin
+  title: Renew Administration is ready for you
 businessesSection:
   title: Businesses that have already join us
 sectionGetInTouch: